+Writing

-WR 121 English Composition 4
+WR 121 Academic Composition 4

-WR 122 English Composition 4
+WR 122 Argument, Research and Multimodal Composition 4

 or WR 227 Technical Writing

 Oral Commu ınication

 SP 111 Fundamentals of Public Speaking 3-4

 or SP 114 Argumentation and Critical Discourse

 or SP 115 Introduction to Intercultural Communication

 or SP 218 Interpersonal Communication

 or SP 219 Small Group Communication

-Mathematics s
+Mathematics S

 MTH 105 Math in Society 4

 (or higher)

 Recommend:

 MTH 111 College Algebra

 Health (3 cre dits with HHP prefix) 3

+HHP activity co ourses (1 credit each) are not to be duplicated

-See pages 46 and 47 for course listings.
-One of the courses must be a cultural literacy course, designated with an asterisk.
+See the Discipline Studies list for options.
+One of the courses must be designated on the list as a cultural literacy course.

-Arts and Let ters 9-12

-At least four (4 4) courses from at least two (2) prefixes.
+Arts and Letters 9-12 At least four (4) courses from at least two (2) prefixes.

-Social Scient At least three ce (3) courses from at least two (2) prefixes.
-12-16

-Recommend:
+Recommena:

 EC 201 Microeconomics 4

 EC 202 Macroeconomics 4

+EC 230 International Economics 4

-And at least to vo (2) additional courses with at least one diffe erent prefix
+And at least two (2) additional courses with at least one different prefix.